Dean, Professor of Entrepreneurship and Urban Technology, & ID Academy Director

 Anijo has served as an advisor and consultant to several global organizations and startups.
 He works especially with Asian organizations such as the Dubai Future Foundation in the UAE, Godrej & Boyce in India, the Far Eastern Group in Taiwan, and Finablr in the UAE, advising company senior leadership on strategic innovation projects.

-Before joining the Institute of Design, Anijo was a tenure-track faculty member at College of Architecture, Art and Design at Mississippi State University (2003–08).
+Before joining the Institute of Design, Anijo was a tenure-track faculty member at the College of Architecture, Art and Design at Mississippi State University (2003–08).
 During this time, he helped prototype smart technologies for rural populations in collaborative projects with the Center for Advanced Vehicular Systems and the Raspet Flight Research Laboratory. among other research facilities.
 Anijo also was Founder and Principal at 3 Design Studio in Mumbai, India (2001–2002).

 His time in the UAE enabled Anijo to work with Asian and GCC leaders on planning, policy, and governmental initiatives in technology development projects.
 Through collaborations with the US State Department, Dubai Future Foundation, and Palmwood, Anijo applied his expertise in futures thinking as a strategic tool for organizational decision making in large-scale urban interventions.